 To establish Service Centers for Children with Disabilities, USAID partnered with local governments, civil society and the private sector.
 For the Sarajevo center, the first ever in BiH, USAID provided a grant and partnered with the Novi Grad municipal government, which contributed $15,000 to refurbish the center premises.
 For the second center, in Banja Luka, USAID provided a $50,000 grant, while Banja Luka municipality provided the building, which was refurbished with significant support from the private sector.

 USAID and Sida loan guarantees unlock $40 million in credits

-An initiative between USAID/BiH and Sida—collaboration through USAID’s DCA loan guarantee program—is the first-ever global partnership between USAID and Sida for loan guarantees.
-USAID-Sida funding will lead to significant levels of credit guarantees for productive enterprises, with the potential for tremendous impact on economic growth.
+USAID/BiH and Sida collaboration through USAID’s DCA program was the first-ever global partnership between USAID and Sida for loan guarantees.
+Funding will provide credit guarantees for productive local enterprises.

 For more information:

 USAID/BiH Program Office

 Tel: +387 (0) 33 704 211